Breadcrumb

 Health centers, PCAs, HCCNs, and HIT vendors participating in the submission of UDS+ must have the right infrastructure, including a:

-• Trust Services mechanism to support de-identification of patient data before sending to HRSA.
+• Trust Services mechanism to support de-identification of patient data before sending to us

 Additionally, health centers, PCAs, HCCNs, and HIT vendors will need to participate in a registration process to ensure their systems have the appropriate security requirements.

-For more information about the registration process, submit inquiries via the BPHC Contact Form (Uniform Data System (UDS) > UDS Modernization > UDS+ Synthetic Data Testing).
+For more information about the registration process, submit inquiries via the BPHC Contact Form.

 (Updated: 1/3/2024)

-All health centers were required to submit a full UDS Report within EHBs by February 15, 2024.
+All health centers are required to submit a full legacy UDS Report within EHBs by February 15, 2025.
 This is the submission of record.

-Beginning with the 2023 UDS reporting cycle, in addition to an aggregated legacy UDS submission via EHBs, health centers may also voluntarily submit de-identified patient-level data (UDS+) using HL7® FHIR® R4 standards.
+Beginning with the 2024 UDS reporting cycle, health centers are also required to submit a minimum amount of de-identified patient-level data (UDS+) using HL7® FHIR® standards.
 Technical specifications for UDS+ are available in the UDS+ FHIR® Implementation Guide (IG) on the HL7® website.

 • Table 3A: Patients by Age and by Sex Assigned at Birth